-Business Continuity & COVID-19 Small Business Resources.
-(PDF) This BC Government publication has information about business continuity and a checklist to help minimize the impacts.
+Business Continuity & COVID-19 Small Business Resources (PDF).
+This BC Government publication has information about business continuity and a checklist to help minimize the impacts of COVID-19.

 Gartner has posted several free research papers related to COVID-19 recovery.
 Check out their reset strategy, future trends, cost-cutting measures and leadership checklists.